ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 ---

 **Automated Linear Dutch Auction**

-!!!info
-In addition to the information below, please see the [Project Pricing: Dutch Auction Settings](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-pricing-model/) section for more information on how to determine the appropriate pricing parameters for your auction.
-!!!

 For linear Dutch auctions, artists will specify the `starting time`, `starting price`, `ending price`, and `ending time` of the auction.
 The price will then linearly decrease each block over the total auction time.